mattermost/mattermost-plugin-jira/README.md

 We are looking for help from our community to complete the development of v2.0 of the Mattermost Jira plugin.
 If you're interested, review [open Help Wanted issues](https://github.com/mattermost/mattermost-plugin-jira/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) to get started.

-- Notifications for 10+ issue events from Jira to Mattermost with full JQL support, using webhooks.
+- Notifications for 10+ issue events from Jira to Mattermost with JQL support, using webhooks and channel subscriptions.
 This includes notifications for the following events: issue created; issue transitioned to “Reopened”, “In Progress”, "Submitted" or “Resolved”; issue deleted or closed; comments created, updated or deleted; assignee, title, description, priority, sprint or rank updated; attachments or labels added; attachments or labels removed
 - Create Jira issues via Mattermost UI (Desktop App and browser only)
 - Attach Mattermost messages to Jira issues via Mattermost UI (Desktop App and browser only)
 - Preview Jira issues in Mattermost when a ticket is referenced